wisedev-code/Raven.NET/README.md

 # Raven.NET

 Hello, this page is about the Raven.NET framework which is an implementation of the observer pattern with several extensions that can be used for a variety of benefits.
 The name is not accidental and is intended, more precisely described as the last paragraph of this page.
-If you have suggestions for development, please contact us or create an issue.
+If you have suggestions for development, please contact us or create an issue and mark it with correct label.

 ![Build Status](https://github.com/wisedev-code/Raven.NET/actions/workflows/dotnet.yml/badge.svg) ![Download Count](https://img.shields.io/nuget/dt/Raven.NET.Core?label=Nuget%20Downloads%3A&style=plastic)